 When writing a travel memoir, it’s important to strike the right balance between writing about your experiences and writing for your audience.
 For retired travel bloggers, writing a travel memoir is a great way to leverage a lifetime of travel experiences.

-However, very few travel writers actually get published via the traditional route, so you may just want to avoid travel writing publishers and self-publish your book or publish a travel blog instead.
+As very few travel writers get published via the traditional route, you could just avoid travel writing publishers and self-publish your book or publish a travel blog instead.

 #4.
 Monetizing travel blogs

 Monetizing a travel blog is, by far, the most lucrative way to get paid for your travel writing, but like the professional, famous bloggers, you must think of your travel blog as a business or a writing platform, not a quick way to make money with travel writing.